microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-list-approleassignments.md

 ### <a name="request"></a>Solicitação

-Veja a seguir um exemplo de uma solicitação para recuperar as funções de aplicativo que foram atribuídas a um grupo.
+O exemplo a seguir mostra uma solicitação para recuperar as funções de aplicativo que foram atribuídas a um grupo.

 # <a name="http"></a>[HTTP](#tab/http)